tiffanyip/css-layout/README.md

 Refreshing the page every time you make a change to your page's styling is a pain.
 Chrome Dev Tools allows you to make changes on the fly.
 Note: it will not save the changes made in Dev Tools to your css stylesheet without other tools, but it is useful when testing out styling properties to apply.
 - Read how to use [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/iterate/inspect-styles/?hl=en) for CSS

+## Selecting Elements
+There are many ways to select the elements you would like to style in CSS.
+Generally, you want to use the least specific selector method possible.
+But, in many cases, the selector used is a choice of preference.
+- Learn about the most common types of [CSS Selectors](https://www.sitepoint.com/web-foundations/css-selectors/)

 ## Basic requirements:
 Build a page that looks like http://google.com using HTML and vanilla CSS - no outside libraries!
 Do not look at the source code for the page until you have finished your implementation.